LordUnicorn31/Random_map_generation/README.md

 ## Introduction

+Welcome everybody,I'm Jordi Espriu and I'm a student of the CITM in Barcelona.
 In this webpage you will find all the information about the random generation of maps in video games.

 ## Procedural generation